sabre-io/sabre.io/source/uri/index.md

 ---
 title: sabre/uri
 product: uri
 layout: default
 ---

-A lightweight library that makes working with URIs easier.
+sabre/uri is a lightweight library that provides several functions for working with URIs, staying true to the rules of [RFC3986][5].

-This library provides a number of functions that augment what PHP already provides.
-Partially inspired by [Node.js URL library][1], and others.
+Partially inspired by [Node.js URL library][1], and created to solve real problems in PHP applications.
+100% unitested and many tests are based on examples from RFC3986.

 The library provides the following functions:

 1. `resolve` to resolve relative urls.
 2. `normalize` to aid in comparing urls.
-3. `parse`, which is just an alias of PHP's [parse_url][2].
+3. `parse`, which works like PHP's [parse_url][2].
 4. `build` to do the exact opposite of `parse`.
 5. `split` to easily get the 'dirname' and 'basename' of a URL without all the problems those two functions have.

 Further reading
 ---------------